What is the Brady List for Police Officers?

 • Plating evidence.

 It is crucial to keep track of these police officers because they will keep making arrests.
-In other words, some law enforcement officers are not credible and could arrest someone on false charges.
-Their reputation could come into question in a criminal case.
-It's not always the case that the police lies are used against criminal defendants.
+In other words, some law enforcement officers are not credible and could arrest someone on false charges, putting their reputation into question in a criminal case.
+It's not always the case that police lies are used against criminal defendants.

 Then, often, whether there's Brady material, this material that shows that they're not telling the truth doesn't matter because the prosecutors have other witnesses.
 They don't need the police to prove the case against the defendant.
 So, the fact that the police may have lied becomes irrelevant.